 - In some cases, when you attempt to repeat a course you will receive a message stating that you have not met the enrollment requirements.
 If you receive this message, contact your college office.

-- When you repeat a course for which the Freshman Forgiveness rule is not applicable, grades for both courses remain on your record and are calculated into your cumulative GPA.
+- When you repeat a course for which the Grade Forgiveness rule is not applicable, grades for both courses remain on your record and are calculated into your cumulative GPA.
 Credit for the course will count only once toward your degree.